dcodev1702/Articles/CEF-AMASetup.md

 # Test the connector [here](https://learn.microsoft.com/en-us/azure/sentinel/connect-cef-ama#test-the-connector)

-# Confirm you are ingesting the CEF Logs into Sentinel.
+# Confirm you are ingesting the CEF Logs into the CommonSecurityLog Table within Log Analytics or Sentinel.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/SentinelCEFProof.png)

 # Verify that AMA <-> DCR is configured correctly, run the troubleshooting script w/ this command.
-# This script will also send a generic CEF message which after a few minutes, show up in your Log Analytics Workspace.
+This script will also send a generic CEF message which after a few minutes, show up in your Log Analytics Workspace.
-# Keep in mind, you cannot use TCPDUMP on Azure, however, if you're Linux VM is on-premises, the script will sniff
-# your traffic for 20 seconds looking for CEF messages, if nonee are found, it will send off a generic CEF message as depicted above.
+Keep in mind, you cannot use TCPDUMP on Azure, however, if you're Linux VM is on-premises, the script will sniff your traffic for 20 seconds looking for CEF messages, if nonee are found, it will send off a generic CEF message as depicted above.

 Azure Commercial
 ```